 What to Consider When Encoding Data on a Chart

 - Scale: The scale of your chart can play a significant role in determining how effectively it represents the data.
-For example, if you have a bar chart displaying revenues for several years, choosing an appropriate scale is crucial to effectively capture the differences and trends.
+For example, if you have a bar chart displaying revenues for several years, choosing an appropriate scale is crucial to capture the differences and trends effectively.
 A linear scale is suitable when the data range is not too wide, while a logarithmic scale is helpful when data have wide ranges like populations, earthquakes, or stock prices.

-- Shape and size: Using different shapes and sizes for data points can also help in encoding additional information or categories in a chart.
+- Shape and size: Using different shapes and sizes for data points can also help encode additional information or categories in a chart.
 For instance, consider a scatter plot displaying the relationship between the average income and life expectancy in different countries.
 By representing each country with a circle and varying the size of the circle based on the population, you can communicate additional information without cluttering the chart.

 - Complexity: The complexity of a chart should depend on the audience and the purpose of the visualization.
 Simple charts like bar and line charts are useful for displaying broad patterns, while more complex charts like scatter plots or treemaps can be effective for showing accurate details.
 If your audience is unfamiliar with charts or your goal is to provide a quick understanding of the data, opt for simpler chart types.

 To illustrate these points, let’s consider two popular chart types:

 A bar chart is excellent for comparing values across categories.
 The length of each bar encodes the value, making it easy to identify patterns and make comparisons.
 Its simplicity is ideal for most audiences and is suitable for showing broad patterns in sales figures or survey responses.